 We live in this world but we are not to be of it, so we must therefore turn constantly toward the Word of YHWH, which is truth (Yohanan/John 17:17), and turn away from the world.
 Walk with Him and not with the world.

-This is a difficult thing to do, at times, because the humanistic, godless influence that surrounds us stems from as far back as Babylon (Berĕshith/Genesis 11:1-9).
-And in truth, this influence comes from the father of all lies, Satan, and his schemes started in the Garden.
+This is a difficult thing to do at times, because the humanistic, godless influence that surrounds us stems from as far back as Babylon (Berĕshith/Genesis 11:1-9).
+And in truth, this influence comes from the father of all lies - 'ha satan'.
+This rebellious, disobedient carnality started in the Garden.
+(Refer to this article for a clear understanding of satan).

 We can trust in YHWH and He will be faithful to lead us out of the darkness.